ansys/actions/doc/source/doc-actions/index.rst

 Doc deploy dev action
 ---------------------
-This action deploys de ``HTML`` documentation into ``gh-pages`` branch.
-It is expected to be used after the :ref:`Doc build action`, since it looks for an artifact named ``documentation-html``.
+This action deploys ``HTML`` documentation into the ``gh-pages`` branch.
+It is expected to be used after the :ref:`Doc build action` because it looks for an artifact named ``documentation-html``.

 .. jinja:: doc-deploy-dev

     {{ inputs_table }}

-Code sample for using this action:
+Here is a code sample for using this action:

 .. code-block:: yaml